Independent Schools Cultural Alliance - ISCA – Summer Programs in the UK

 Accommodation

-With every student having a twin room with private bathroom, the Apex Hotel will give a more luxurious feel to the programme.
-ISCA has been allocated over half the rooms in this small hotel, all contained to two ‘ISCA Floors’, with boys and girls staying in separate areas of the hotel.
-Students will all share a twin bedroom with private bathroom and ISCA staff will be resident on the same corridor at a ratio of 1 teacher for every 5 students.
-This breaks down to 1 staff room for every 2-3 student rooms.
+Every student will have a twin room with private bathroom.
+During this programme we stay in the Apex Waterloo Place Hotel, giving a more luxurious feel to the Hogmanay experience.
+Male and female students will stay in separate areas of the hotel and ISCA staff will be resident on the same corridor at a ratio of 1 teacher for every 6 students.
+This breaks down to 1 staff room for every 3 student rooms.

 In addition, the hotel has a 24/7 front desk and security team to ensure the safety of all residents.
 With such a low staff to student ratio we will be able to provide a high level of supervision and ensure that each of our students has a safe and secure stay in this very comfortable hotel.